A pandemic-inspired street closure has been turned into a work of art in Rockland - Bangor Daily News

 “They just jumped on it.
 It was approved at a city council meeting at 8 p.m. and at 4:30 the next morning a public works crew was here putting the jersey barriers in place,” Alterio said.

-But Alterio isn’t surprised at the way the community is working to make the most out of a difficult situation.
-In his 28 years in businesses, a “can-do” attitude is something he has learned is ingrained in Mainers, especially in Rockland, a city with a particularly gritty history.
+But Altiero isn’t surprised at the way the community is working to make the most out of a difficult situation.
+In his 28 years in business, a “can-do” attitude is something he has learned is ingrained in Mainers, especially in Rockland, a city with a particularly gritty history.

 In this instance, that tenacity has been translated into a work of art in the face of a global pandemic.